 Unlike black hat SEO, white hat SEO focuses on using ethical and fair techniques to improve the quality and visibility of a website and ensure that it performs well in search engines.
 This can include a number of different factors and techniques, including optimizing site architecture and performance, relevant keyword research, content marketing, on-page SEO, and a number of content-specific fixes.

 White hat SEO allows you to improve your rankings in the SERPs while maintaining the integrity of your brand and website.
 Likewise, it enables you to do so while staying within the search engines’ terms of service.
-Other white hat SEO techniques include offering quality products or services, using keyword-rich and descriptive meta tags, offering a fast-loading website that is mobile-friendly, and making your website easy to navigate.
+Other white hat SEO techniques include offering quality products or services, using keyword-rich and descriptive meta tags, offering a fast-loading website that is mobile-friendly, making your website easy to navigate, and creating backlinks to your website.
 Using white hat methods is one of the best ways to create and sustain an ethical and successful website.

 Contact a Digital Marketing Firm